 I’m a 25 year old man.
 My boyfriend of 6 years, got someone else pregnant.
 This was 2 years ago.
 Since then we’ve all had numerous discussions to reconcile and think of next steps.
 I’ve been in this baby’s life since before day one.
 And we all productively raise this baby together.
 There...
 Read more »

 You can request that the court appoint a new attorney for you but you need to have a good reason.
 That you feel that your current lawyer isn't really helping you probably won't be good enough for the judge.
-You might be better off sitting down with your lawyer and discussing your feelings and...Read more »
+You might be better off sitting down with your lawyer and discussing your...Read more »

 and her son J (not married).
 G had a child with J. The child S was legally adopted by G‘s brother as S was born with heroine in his system and removed from the parents.
 J died in 2012. the old lady died in 2018.
 There is no will and the coop is in the name of the old lady.
 There exists another...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.